MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 ---
 title: Create a managed private endpoint for Azure Data Explorer
-description: In this article, you'll learn how to create a managed private endpoint for Azure Data Explorer. ms.reviewer: eladb ms.topic: how-to ms.date: 04/05/2022
+description: In this article, you learn how to create a managed private endpoint for Azure Data Explorer. ms.reviewer: eladb ms.topic: how-to ms.date: 11/12/2024
 ---

 # Create a managed private endpoint for Azure Data Explorer

 Managed private endpoints are required to connect to Azure resources that are highly protected.
-They are one-way private connections that allow Azure Data Explorer to connect to other protected services.
+They're one-way private connections that allow Azure Data Explorer to connect to other protected services.
 In this article, you'll learn how to create a managed private endpoint and connect it to your data source.

 ## Prerequisites